 44. Hit the Food Court

 Bustling food halls are taking charge in Downtown.
-Head to Houston’s first underground beer garden and food hall, Conservatory, to sip craft brews and wines while enjoying eats from artisan pizza and fresh poké to rich pho to decadent tres leches.
+Head to Houston’s first underground beer garden and food hall, Underground Hall, to sip craft brews and wines while enjoying eats from artisan pizza and fresh poké to rich pho to decadent tres leches.
 At the European-inspired Finn Hall, you’ll find a beautiful Art Deco space offering 10 independently operated vendors and two full bars, including an elevated craft cocktail lounge in the mezzanine.
 And Bravery Chef Hall, open in the new Aris Market Square, offers five chef-driven restaurant concepts under one roof.
 You can also venture into the Downtown Tunnels for even more underground food offerings; or go outside of Downtown to Greenway Plaza, where the food court is making a splash with cult favorites like Feges BBQ and Burger-chan.

 Over in the River Oaks Shopping Center, this cool-looking art deco theater was built in 1939.
 Hit the grand showroom for the best lineup of independent films and foreign language cinema in town, plus special events like monthly midnight viewings of The Rocky Horror Picture Show.